thiagosch/secondary-screen-rotation/README.md

 windows application to toggle second monitor between two rotations.

-On the system tray menu you can change the position to toggle between.
+On the settings window you can change the position to toggle between, and shortcuts/key to be used.

 Set your primary rotation state by pressing "reset rotation" or doble click on the systray icon.